Skip to main content

 Fried Plantains

-Ripe plantains sliced, fried until golden and caramelized - sweet street food snack.
+Ripe plantains sliced and fried until golden and caramelised, a sweet street snack.

 Country Chop